nofitnessforpurpose/LOGMETER/README.md

 # LOG METER
 Log multi-meter measurements over Infra Red coupled RS232 connection to a file.

-This <a href="https://en.wikipedia.org/wiki/Psion_Organiser"> Organiser II</a> <a href="https://en.wikipedia.org/wiki/Open_Programming_Language">OPL progam</a> periodically queries the multimeter and dependant on change or period logs the data a file.
+This <a href="https://en.wikipedia.org/wiki/Psion_Organiser"> Organiser II</a> <a href="https://en.wikipedia.org/wiki/Open_Programming_Language">OPL progam</a> periodically queries the multimeter and dependant on change or period logs the data to a file.

 <div align="center">
   <div style="display: flex; align-items: flex-start;">